libsdl-org/SDL/docs/README-harmony.md

-If SDL_HINT_OHOS_BLOCK_ON_PAUSE hint is set (the default), the event loop will block itself when the app is paused (ie, when the user returns to the main Harmonry OS dashboard).
+If SDL_HINT_OHOS_BLOCK_ON_PAUSE hint is set (the default), the event loop will block itself when the app is paused (ie, when the user returns to the main OpenHarmony dashboard).
 Blocking is better in terms of battery use, and it allows your app to spring back to life instantaneously after resume (versus polling for a resume message).